Trump requests a mail-in ballot after months of falsely crying ‘fraud’ on mail-in ballots

 Trump joined at least 126,000 voters in Palm Beach County who had requested mail-in ballots as of Friday, accounting for more than one-third of eligible voters for Tuesday’s municipal election, according to the Palm Beach Post.

-The county’s elections website shows Trump mailed out his ballot out on Friday, the same day he received it.
+The county’s elections website shows Trump sent out his ballot out on Friday, the same day he received it.
 County records indicate Trump’s mail-in vote was processed before Tuesday’s election: “Ballot 1 Has Been Counted.”

 Read more: